 For teachers, your account gives you immediate access to a treasure trove of materials.
 The program works as an all-in-one online curriculum that's at your full disposal.
 You can use it to fuel your day's lessons, showcase videos as needed, and assign both online-based or written practice work.
 Every lesson plan is entirely done for you, including practice tests, chapter tests, and all hand-written step-by-step answer keys.
 All materials are also instantly downloadable for you to print, or to post to your school's LMS.

-Homeschool families use this platform as a comprehensive, end-to-end online course.
+Homeschool families use this platform as a comprehensive, easy-to-use online course.
 Students jump right in and learn, section by section.

-Last but not least, independent students use this course for a variety of reasons (e.g. to build necessary skills for a college course, to prep for a standardized test, or for an upcoming career change.)
+Last but not least, a variety of leaders, independent instructors, independent learners, and special educators use this course for a variety of reasons (e.g. to build necessary skills for a college course, to prep for a standardized test, or for an upcoming career change.)
 Reasons for obtaining this program are as unique as people themselves.
 How about parents who retain access to the course materials, for whenever their children need immediate support in a high school or college class?
 Or grandparents who use this program to bolster their own understanding, so that they may be active participants in their grandchildren's education?
 Just spectacular.

 But then the coronavirus emergency shut down schools, as school officials have openly advised their communities that future closures are very possible.
 With that situation at hand, I realized that one-year access to this program is not in best service to you.
 Therefore, for the same price as one year's access, you'll obtain lifetime access to the program.

-This way, with inevitable uncertainty ahead, an expiring account is one thing you won't have to worry about.
-For less than the cost of a textbook, the program will be yours.
-No subscription or recurring payment.
-Once means once.
+This way, an expiring account is one thing you won't have to worry about.
+For less than the cost of a textbook, the program will be permanently yours.

 That way, you may be able to get credit if you submit certain documents they request.
 For example, they may request sample work with assignment descriptions, course outlines, course codes, and other specifics of this nature.
 If you'd like, I can happily assist with the professional arrangement of the portfolio documents, at no additional cost to you.